oracle-livelabs/oml/oml-data-science-agent/issue-prompts-to-perform-tasks/issue-prompts-to-perform-tasks.md

     Data Science Agent also provides you the next steps: whether to build and evaluate a single model, or to test and compare several modeling algorithms to choose the best performing model.

+    >**Note:**  The outputs in this lab are examples only.
+The view names, suffixes, selected algorithm, metrics, and row counts may differ in your environment.
+Use the object names generated in your session wherever needed.

 ## Task 6: Model Evaluation and Training

 In this task, you will ask Data Science Agent evaluate the model.

->**Note:**  The outputs in this lab are examples only.
-The view names, model names, suffixes, selected algorithm, metrics, and row counts may differ in your environment.
-Use the object names generated in your session wherever needed.

 1. Enter the following prompt to evaluate the model.